• Skip to primary navigation

 The following is written by Olivier Wagner of 1040Abroad.com.

-This article is for the new digital nomads; as the covid 19 crisis hit, a few interesting things happened, namely:
+As the COVID-19 crisis hit, a few interesting things happened, namely:

-• Countries which relied on tourism saw that source of income vanish almost completely overnight.
+- Countries that relied on tourism saw that source of income vanish almost completely overnight.
 And many of these countries no longer want people coming in and out, staying 2 weeks or less, potentially spreading the virus to the local population.

-And some employees also wised up: “If I can work from home, would it make a difference if my home was next to the beach in some tropical island?”
+And some employees also wised up: “If I can work from home, would it make a difference if my home was next to the beach on some tropical island?”

 QUICK-FIRE Q&A: REMOTE WORK VISAS AND TAXES